-- Stop for lunch at The Daily Brew (located at 350 Market Street).
+- Stop for lunch at Curry's (located at 115 Johnston St. SE).

 - After lunch, begin the walking tour for New Albany.
 Start on Second Avenue and travel south to St. John’s Episcopal Church.
 Follow the walking guide to see Victorian, Colonial Revival and other historic homes.